flavienbwk/book-devops/eng/README.md

     To analyze the issue in more detail and locate the source of the malfunction, use your observability tools (activity logs, metrics).

     > The [_Beats_ suite from Elastic](https://www.elastic.co/fr/beats/) is an example of a tool that monitors infrastructure.
-We will explore these technologies further in the chapter "[Measure Everything](#measure-everything)".
+We will explore these technologies further in the chapter "[Measure Everything](#measuring-everything)".

     At this stage, you must find an immediate action.
 For instance, a manufacturer could decide to re-inspect ready-to-ship parts, rework them, or issue a recall.
 For software, the idea is to find a way to restore service, often by pushing a quick fix (known as a "hotfix").

     Your SRE team must ensure deployed fixes work.
 They can do this by running pilot tests[^PilotTests] prepared in advance.

-3. **Determine the Cause of the Problem**
+3. **Determine the cause of the problem**

     With the incident's impact now managed, it's time to investigate the root cause.